Labyrinths & Liontaurs

 Casting Items

-The magic items on this page vary widely in appearance and function, but they all have three things in common: (1) casting items have a pool of charges, (2) you can spend charges to cast spells through these items, and (3) these items add these spells to your known spells list if your caster level is high enough.
-They also can have other magical powers or uses.
+The magic items on this page vary widely in appearance and function, but they all have two major powers: (1) they add spells to your known spells list, and (2) they give you bonus slots, as from a high casting ability score.
+Many also have special secondary magical powers or uses.

-You can only use a casting item if you soul-link with it, and you can only soul-link with one casting item.
+Every casting item is associated with a type of magic: arcane, divine, or natural.
+You can only soul-link with a casting item if you know a first-level or higher spell of the item's type.
+Casting items only work if they are soul-linked, and you can only link to one at a time.
+You can swap out which casting item you choose to link when you level up.
 As with all items that you soul-link, it costs you experience points to do so.
-You cannot use a casting item if you are lower than level 6.
+You cannot use a casting item if you are lower than character level 6.

 All casting items fall into one of these categories: Orbs | Rods | Staves | Miscellany.